 Isla del Coco is the most remote part of Costa Rica, nearly 360 miles (600 km) into the Pacific Ocean, southwest of the mainland.
 It is well known for some of the best diving in Costa Rica and for pristine wildlife (think the Galapagos of Central America).

-When this small Central American country hit the big screen, millions saw this island on film in the opening moments of the Steven Spielberg film, Jurassic Park.
+When this small Central American country hit the big screen, millions saw this island in theatres during the opening moments of the Steven Spielberg film Jurassic Park.
 At 8 miles by 3 miles (12 km by 5 km), Isla del Coco is the largest uninhabited island in the world.
 (We can’t wait to experience it one day!)

 Average Wage